 From under an ancient sea, a salt dome emerged.
-After a few thousand years the dome reached just 38-feet above a pancake-flat coastal plain where it became covered with 20-30-foot oak trees, creating a vast canopy.
-This created High Island, which is now a beacon to weary Trans-Gulf migrants.
-This area provides wooded habitat that supplies food, water, and places to rest for these migrants.
-One of its best features is a man-made reservoir, Clay Bottom Pond.
-Colonial waterbirds, who prefer islands for nesting to deter mammalian predators, found the U-shaped Island in the middle the pond perfect for a rookery.
-Nine species of heron, egret, spoonbill, ibis, cormorant, and Anhinga nest within inches of each other.
-The High Island rookery offers birders a close view of the annual dramedy of waterbird nesting activity including vibrant breeding plumage, mating hustle and nestlings.
-This afternoon drop can include dozens of neotropic migrants along with local and resident waterfowl, raptors, seabirds, shorebirds, and passerines.
-April weather fronts can produce 30 or more species of songbirds in a single day!
+After a few thousand years the dome reached 38-feet above a pancake-flat coastal plain; the highest point-of-land on the immediate coast from Mobile Bay to the Yucatan Peninsula.
+This is High Island, which is now a wooded beacon amongst the coastal marshland providing food, water, and places to rest for weary Gulf migrants.
+The daily afternoon arrival of neotropic migrants often includes dozens of species, along with local and resident waterfowl, raptors, seabirds, shorebirds, and passerines.
+Weather fronts in April and May can easily produce over 100 species (including 30+ species of warblers) in a single day!
+One of High Island’s best features is a man-made reservoir: Clay Bottom Pond.
+Colonial waterbirds- who prefer islands for nesting to deter mammalian predators- found the U-shaped Island in the middle the pond perfect for a rookery.
+Nine species of heron, egret, spoonbill, ibis, cormorant, and Anhinga nest within inches of each other, offering birders a close view of the annual dramedy of waterbird nesting activity including vibrant breeding plumage, mating hustle and nestlings.

 Read more about High Island on the Houston Audubon website.